Nuc9ear/Personal-Website/README.md

-# Egor academic webpage (GitHub Pages)
+# Egor Webpage (GitHub Pages)

-This is a minimal multi-page site inspired by samuel-drapeau.info, implemented with plain HTML/CSS/JS.
+This is a minimal multi-page site implemented with plain HTML/CSS/JS.

 ## Structure
 - `index.html` — Home